mat-0/cheltenham-open-data/index.md

 - The average temperature today is 18.16˚C,
 - With highs of 18.88˚C and lows of 17.61˚C,
-- It may feel like 18.41˚C with light intensity drizzle
+- It may feel like 18.38˚C with overcast clouds
-- The wind speed is 7.72m/s and visibility is 7000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 91%
+- The pressure is 1014hPa and humidity is 90%
 - The sun will rise at 05:46 and set at 18:19

 <!-- weather_marker ends -->